deephaven/vscode-deephaven/README.md

 ### Downloading JS API

-The extension dynamically downloads and loads the DH JS API from a DH Core server.
+The extension dynamically downloads and loads the DH JS API from a running DH Core server.

 - `src/jsApi.downloadDhFromServer()`
   At runtime, `dh-internal.js` and `dh-core.js` are downloaded from the running DH server (default http://localhost:10000).
 The files are saved to `out/tmp` as `.cjs` modules, and import / export are converted to cjs compatible ones.